Off the Beaten Track – Church Island and Lough Beg

 InSIte Tours Ireland offer guided walking tours across the Strand to Church Island (lasting c.
 3 hours) and we can arrange boat trips of Lough Beg for small groups.

-BBC Countryfile visit Church Island and Lough Beg as part of their Northern Ireland Special broadcast on Sunday 11th June 2017 at 7.00p.m on BBC1 and available later on the iPlayer.
+BBC Countryfile visited Church Island and Lough Beg as part of their Northern Ireland Special broadcast on Sunday 11th June 2017 at 7.00p.m on BBC1 and available periodically on the iPlayer.

 Our Commitment to You